Azure/Azure-Verified-Modules/docs/content/contributing/bicep/composition.md

 #### Example-Scenario

-An AVM module is modified and the parameters will change, which breaks backwards compatibility.
+An AVM module is modified, and the parameters will change, which breaks backward compatibility.

 - parameters are changing to a custom type
 - the parameter structure is changing